 The secured loans rates will normally be cheaper than going with the unsecured loans option

-A bad credit secured loan is great if you want to raise a large amount; are having problems getting an unsecured loan or have a poor credit history.
+A bad credit secured loan for homeowners is great if you want to raise a large amount; are having problems getting an unsecured loan or have a poor credit history.

 You may be able to get a cheap secured loan even when you have been turned down for an unsecured loans.